jasonlyik/ee451-project/graphs/distributions/README.md

 Created using RMAT graph generator

-TODO: based on the trials with Erdos-Renyi graphs, pick a standard n and nnz and test on differently distributed graphs
+TODO: based on the trials with Erdos-Renyi graphs, pick a standard n and nnz and test on differently distributed graphs, test parallel implementation vs itself on different distributions

 + a = 0.25, b = 0.25, c = 0.25, d = 0.25 (Erdos-Renyi)